microsoft/vscode-python/CONTRIBUTING.md

 Follow the directions here:
 https://github.com/Microsoft/vscode/wiki/Performance-Issues

 You should generate a profile and save it.
-You can then load it into any chrome Javscript Profiler and look at the results.
+You can then load it into any Chrome javscript profiler and look at the results.

 I found using the 'Chart' view and searching (CTRL+F) for classes/functions I thought might be expensive was a good way to start: